sara-sabr/github-evaluation/slide-one.md

 ### Team Lead

-The following course should be taken by all team researchers.
+The following course should be taken by all team leads.
   - Git Handbook
   - Uploading your project to GitHub
   - Reviewing pull requests